yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
-Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer and writer.
+Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer and author.

 Discovery through creation is a universal concept.
 Even to share a thought is to create an impression in someone’s mind.

 I believe that our knowledge of Nature is best developed by creating things that are useful and beautiful, including algorithms that express our knowledge in an abstract way.

 Let's do something together!
-You can see some examples of my past work at the links below, and there's an online resume further down the page.
+You can see examples of my work at the links below, and there's an online resume further down the page.

   - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (19 patents and some widely-cited papers)
   - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (my work profile)